Summary

 Display slide 32.
 Pass out the attached and linked articles:

 Once participants have finished Why-Lighting the articles, ask groups to temporarily reshuffle so that those who read the same article are now grouped together.
-Depending on the size of the session, you may have more than one group of participants who have read the same article.
+Depending on the number of participants, you may have more than one group who has read the same article.

 Display slide 33.
 Ask participants to share with their group any evidence they found to support either the case for or against alien existence.
 Encourage them to discuss why they highlighted certain things.
 Invite them to collaborate within their groups to gain a thorough understanding of what they read.